MoonMeet/MoonMeet-CrossPlatform/README.md

 - **Moon Meet** is a platform formed with Mobile Android App.
 - **Moon Meet** is licensed under the GNU GPL License 3.0.
 - **Moon Meet** is an open source project means that anyone can see, change, get the source code and can contribute to make this project more better.
-- **Moon Meet** nothing with its contributors, so let's contribute together to make it alive !
+- **Moon Meet** is nothing without its contributors, so let's contribute together to make it alive!

 ### Screenshots